-Since the program began in 1988, more than 250 Hollins students have experienced the Jamaican culture to complete service projects.
+Since the program began in 1988, more than 375 Hollins students have studied abroad in Jamaican culture to complete service projects.

 Hollins organizes a mini Peace Corps project to an impoverished community in Jamaica.
 The service project takes place in Lucea in Hanover Parish on the Northwest Coast of Jamaica.

 You’ll work on a variety of community-based projects.
 These range from teaching in local schools to working with the local infirmary, to refurbishing community buildings.
 You also work with children in a recreational capacity.

 There’s no better way to experience a culture than living through it.
 That’s why you’ll live with local families, share their lives, and walk to the various projects within the community.

 You’ll also participate in seminars and lectures by local community members that cover the sociological, political and educational structure of Jamaica and the Third World.

 Before leaving campus, students studying abroad in Jamaica take part in an intensive orientation class.
 This is designed to fully prepare them for the culture differences with confidence and ease.

 The Jamaica Cultural Immersion Program, or JCIP, provides an opportunity for Hollins students to become involved with the community of Lucea, learning to be a team member of your group, and coming to a deeper understanding the beauty of Jamaica.
 I prepared for my trip to Lucea by attending lectures on Jamaica and volunteering at community-based learning agencies located in Roanoke.
 While in Lucea, I taught junior high students American Sign Language.
 I highly recommend the program to anyone who loves volunteering and wants a rewarding and unique abroad experience.